 The ASI team’s passion for aviation, creativity, insightful education, research, and analysis is evident in our educational offerings.
 From award-winning online courses to in-person seminars, flight instructor renewal courses, accident analysis, and much more, the products are created with the goal of helping all pilots fly more safely.

-Machteld Smith, Aviation Technical Writer, writes and develops content for the Air Safety Institute’s safety education programs, including online courses, newsletters, and publications.
+Machteld Smith, Senior Editor, writes and develops content for the Air Safety Institute’s safety education programs, including online courses, newsletters, and publications.
 Before joining ASI, she was a Senior Editor for AOPA Pilot and managing AOPA’s Airport Directory.

 Born in Wellington, New Zealand, and of Dutch nationality before coming to the U.S, she studied journalism and traveled the world as a KLM (Royal Dutch Airlines) stewardess on DC-8s and -9s.
 Among the first 100 recreational pilots in early 1991, Machteld currently holds a commercial certificate, with single- and multiengine instrument and single-engine seaplane ratings.